FOCUS AND SCOPE

 The International Journal for Crime, Justice and Social Democracy is supported by the QUT Centre for Justice at Queensland University of Technology (QUT), Australia.
 The Journal is published by QUT using Open Journal Systems (OJS), an open source software application for managing and publishing scholarly journals.

 Authors retain copyright and articles are licenced via Creative Commons to make published articles more readily available and useable.
 There are no APCs (Article Processing Charges).
 Authors can submit and publish at no cost.

 Articles should be between 6,000-8,000 words in length.
 Articles longer than 8,000 words (including abstract, appendices and references) may not be considered for review and publication.
 The manuscript should also include an abstract of no more than 150 words

 Professor Avi Brisman, Eastern Kentucky University, United States

 Professor Marília de Nardin Budó, Universidade Federal de Santa Catarina - UFSC, Brazil

 Peer review essays of a number of books will now be accepted for publication subject to peer review.
 These essays will be 6-8000 words in length.
 They need to be innovative, original and add to the existing body of knowledge of relevance to the journal themes.

 PEER REVIEW PROCESS

-The Journal is published 4 times a year: 1 March; 1 June; 1 September; and 1 December.
-There may be early release of articles published at any time.
+The Journal is published four times a year: 1 March; 1 June; 1 September; and 1 December.
+There may be early release of articles published at any time as Online First

 OPEN ACCESS POLICY